Super Monkey Ball Deluxe: Main modes

 The game has several game modes to play.
 The game's Story Mode is one player only, and features the same story mode featured in Super Monkey Ball 2.
 The plot involves the game's four protagonists, AiAi, MeeMee, Baby, and GonGon, who embark on a quest to stop the antagonist, Dr. Bad-Boon from stealing all the bananas on Jungle Island.
 It consists of ten worlds, each of which contains 20 levels, though only ten levels are required to be completed in order to advance to the next world.
 Players are allowed to select and complete levels in a world in any order they wish.
 A story cut-scene is played upon completion of a world.
 Unlike in Challenge Mode, the player has infinite lives.

 Challenge Mode consists of 300 levels separated into sections based on difficulty level.
-Beginner difficulty has 40 stages, Advanced difficulty has 70 stages, Expert difficulty has 100 stages, and Master difficulty has 20 stages.
-Each difficulty level also has 20 extra stages (with the exception of Master difficulty, which only has 10).
-There's also an exclusive mode known as Ultimate, which tests the player's skill through every stage through the Beginner, Advanced, Expert and Master difficulties (if the player goes through the stages without continuing).
-Players are given three lives and six continues with which to complete every level in their chosen difficulty.
+Beginner difficulty has 40 stages, Advanced difficulty has 70 stages, Expert difficulty has 100 stages and Master difficulty has 20 stages.
+Each difficulty level also has 20 extra stages (with the exception of Master difficulty, which only has ten).
+This game also has an exclusive mode known as Ultimate, which tests the player's skill through every stage through the Beginner, Advanced, Expert and Master difficulties (if the player goes through the stages without continuing).
+Players are given three lives and five continues, but can get more lives by playing the game more.
 This mode can also be played with up to four players.
 The game also features a multiplayer mode known as Competition Mode, which allows up to four players to compete against each other on any of the maps unlocked in Challenge Mode.
 The same rules from the single-player Story Mode apply.
 The number of bananas a player collects determines which player is victorious.

 Lastly, Practice Mode allows players to practice any of the unlocked levels from Story Mode or Challenge Mode.
 Whether failed or completed, the stage will replay indefinitely until the player quits.